Icinga/check-netgear/README.md

 ## About
 The NETGEAR Monitoring Plugin is a lightweight Go-based command-line tool designed to collect and report hardware and network metrics from NETGEAR devices via their API.
 It provides output using go-check, allowing easy integration into Icinga 2 checks.
+**Important:** This plugin is intended **only for use with NETGEAR AV Line devices**.
+Use with other devices is not supported and may produce incorrect results.

 ### Features
 - Fetch and report: